graydon/ivy-notes/markdown/proof.md

 Multiple tactic invocations may optionally be separated by a semicolon (`;`) and the entire proof may be (and typically is) enclosed in curly braces (`{...}`)

-If a proof is not supplied for a judgment, IVy's default [[tactic]] will attempt to prove validity automatically.
+If a proof is not supplied for a judgment, Ivy's default [[tactic]] will attempt to prove validity automatically.

 ## Examples: